carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/verify_lab/README.md

 # Verifying the Lab Environment

-The objective for this first task is to familiarize yourself with the environment and verify all pre-installed kubernetes objects are present and ready.
+The objective for this first task is to familiarise yourself with the environment and validate that all pre-installed kubernetes objects are present and in a ready state.

+Most tasks will be carried from a PuTTY console.
+Open the PuTTY console on the jumphost within the lab and connect to the kubernetes master node (RHEL3) as root@rhel3.
+The session is already set up for you in PuTTY.

+Each subsequent task will be run from its own directory from the GitHub repository fetched locally.
+There is a README file with instructions for each task.

+Lastly, there are plenty of commands to type or alternatively copy & paste.
+Most of the commands start with a '[root@rhel3 ~]#', usually followed by the results you would observe.

 ## A. Production Kubernetes Cluster